martijnsark/TicTacToe_in_Python/README.md

 You will need to enter the following every time you open Visual studio code to establish the folder you're working in:

-cd "insert directory"
+cd "insert directory of tictactoe.py location"

+do note that the images should be in a Images folder inside the directory of the tictactoe.py location

-Now that the directory meets you wil need to enter the following code every time you want to execute you're code:
+Now that the directory is correct you wil need to enter the following code every time you want to execute you're code:

 python .\"InsertPyGameTitle.py"